Safety

 Signs of a Risky Driveway

-Safekids Aotearoa and Bounty reminds parents of toddlers and young children to be extra vigilant around driveways.
+Safekids Aotearoa and Bountiful reminds parents of toddlers and young children to be extra vigilant around driveways.
 While driveway runovers happen more frequently during spring and summer, it can also easily happen during autumn and winter when it gets dark earlier.
 Remember CHECK, SUPERVISE & SEPARATE: to CHECK where children are before moving the car; Actively SUPERVISE toddlers and small children; and have a SEPARATE play area, away from driveways.

 Dog Safety